AndyWoerner/05_capstone/README.md

 ## Prerequisites
-You should have node installed in the system to run the project.
+You should have node installed on your system to run the project.

 ## Deployment
 1) Clone or downlaod my repo.